-Cacao nibs are very minimally processed and derive from the cocoa or cacao bean (actually a seed pod) which comes from the Theobroma tree (also known as the cacao or cocoa tree).
+The word cacao and cocoa be thought of interchangeably.
+The cacao bean (actually a seed pod) comes from the Theobroma tree, which is also known as the cacao or cocoa tree.
 People have been enjoying the culinary benefits of the cacao tree since around 1400 to 1500 BC in Mesoamerica.
-Artifacts from ancient Aztecs reveal that a beverage made from cocoa beans had been consumed, but it was much different than the hot cocoa beverage we think of today.
+Artifacts from ancient Aztecs reveal that a beverage made from cocoa beans had been consumed, but it was unsweetened and much different than the hot cocoa beverage we think of today.
 Cacao beans were also used as currency across Mesoamerica, prior to the Spanish conquest of the Aztec Empire.

 Cacao nibs are simply a part of the cacao seed, or bean, that has been harvested, fermented, dried, cleaned, roasted, cracked, and then removed from the shell.
 This results in cacao nibs, which are ready to enjoy as is, or more often ground into a smooth paste which is known as chocolate liquor a very important ingredient in chocolate making.

-- Use cacao nibs in a variety of dishes, from sweet to savory.
+You can use cacao nibs in a variety of dishes, from sweet to savory.
 Here are some ways they can perk up your cuisine:

 - Add some pizzazz to your morning oatmeal by adding a teaspoon or two of cocoa nibs for a fun texture and chocolate boost.

 - Put a few tablespoons into a chocolate smoothie to make it even more chocolaty.

-- Create an easy dessert by melting 1/2 cup dark chocolate chips along with 1/4 cup peanut butter--mix in a tablespoon of cocoa nibs and spread onto a silicone mat.
-Chill for 20 minutes in the freezer for a delicious treat!
+- Create an easy dessert by melting 1/2 cup dark chocolate chips along with 1/4 cup peanut butter.
+Mix in a tablespoon of cocoa nibs and spread it onto a silicone mat.
+Chill for 20 minutes in the freezer for a delicious treat.

 - The nibs are a great addition to homemade trail mix, granola, or eaten alone as a satisfying alternative to chocolate candy when a craving strikes.